ryrebs/dev-overload-starterpack/golang-starter/go-basics/loops.md

 }
 ```

-C. Initializer outside for block
+C. Initializer outside for a block

 ```
 count := 0